verlok/vanilla-lazyload/README.md

 # Differences with jQuery\_lazyload

 * **Performance** | *lazyLoad* is much faster!
-The script only uses its optimized functions and methods, this allows a speed improvement up to ?? times (to be tested) faster.
-It won't slow down your app, and your users will see the difference, even in slow devices or computers.
+The script only uses its optimized, native javascript functions and methods, not jQuery ones.
+This allows a great speed improvement.
+LazyLoad will boost your app, and your users will see the difference, even in slow devices or computers.
 * **Progressive JPEG support** | [Progressive JPEG](http://en.wikipedia.org/wiki/JPEG) is an image format good for perceived performance because it's rendered in progressive passes of detail. `lazyLoad` has an option called `show_while_loading` that, when set to `true`, shows your images while they load, letting *progressive JPEG* do its magic. *jQuery\_lazyload* doesn't have this option so it will only show your images when they are fully loaded.
 * **Multiple instances** | *lazyLoad* can be instanced on different scrolling containers on the same page, whereas *jQuery\_lazyload* can't.
 * **Independence** | *lazyLoad* doesn't rely on jQuery so you can use it in contexts where jQuery there's no jQuery available